dotX-Automation/params_manager_cpp/README.md

 ```

 that has to return `true` if the parameter is valid, `false` otherwise.
 The library approves a parameter update only if all the validators of the parameters involved in the update, if present, return `true`.

+With validators and member variables, you have the following options:

+- you may specify a member variable without a validator to update the parameter value directly;
+- you may specify a validator but not a member variable, to fully control the parameter update yourself (note that this does not prevent you from having a member variable that you update in your validator);
+- you may specify both a member variable and a validator, in which case the library will update the member variable with the new value only if the validator returns `true`.

 ### Setting up code generation